Angela, an animal lover, has a passion for learning and understanding God's creatures. As a born teacher, she enjoys sharing her knowledge.

 Due to the territorial habits of many big cats, they require a large amount of land.
-Many cats, including the Florida Panther, are being affected by the deforestation that occurs as we make more cities across the world.
-The more land humans inhabit and the more forests, we cut down, the less area these big cats have to roam.
+Many cats, including the Florida Panther, are being affected by deforestation as we make more cities across the world.
+The more land humans inhabit and the more forests we cut down, the less area these big cats have to roam.
 Cats that are most affected by deforestation are those who live in the rainforest.
-Many of these cats have become endangered and some even extinct.
-These large feline creatures are all very beautiful animals, yet are also dwindling in their population.
-There needs to be a change in order to save these magnificent creatures.
+Many of these cats have become endangered, and some even extinct.
+These large feline creatures are all magnificent animals yet dwindling in their population.
+There needs to be a change to save these beautiful creatures.

-In the wild, a jaguar can live anywhere from 11-15 years.
-Jaguars are the largest of the South American cats, weighing around 100-250 pounds.
-They measure 5 to 6 feet from head to rear, with their tail being around two and a half to three feet long.
+A jaguar can live anywhere from 11-15 years in the wild.
+Jaguars are the largest South American cats, weighing around 100-250 pounds.
+They measure 5 to 6 feet from head to rear, with their tail around two and a half to three feet long.

-Like the ocelot, they are becoming endangered due to their need for large areas of land and they need to live alone.
-Unfortunately, they are not well-protected by laws, despite that there are laws in place to protect them.
-They are still hunted.
-They have gorgeous fur that is very distinctive that are coveted by poachers.
+Like the ocelot, they are becoming endangered due to their need for large areas of land, and they need to live alone.
+Unfortunately, they are not well-protected by laws, despite laws to protect them.
+They have gorgeous fur that is very distinctive that poachers covet.
 Most jaguars are tan or orange with black spots.
-Although there are darker jaguars that appear to be spotless, if you look closely you will notice that they actually do have the rosette shaped markings.
+Although darker jaguars appear to be spotless, if you look closely, you will notice that they do have rosette-shaped markings.

-Another danger a jaguar encounters is that ranchers often will kill them when they see a jaguar on their land, because jaguars are notorious for killing livestock.
+Another danger a jaguar encounters is that ranchers often kill them when they see a jaguar on their land because jaguars are notorious for killing livestock.

 Photo of Ocelot

 Ocelots are the smallest of the big cats at about 24 to 35 pounds.
-The body length is around five feet; the tail being a third of that length, with the females being slightly smaller.
-The ocelot is found in the US in Arizona, south Texas, and lower Rio Grande Valley.
-They are also found in Central America, and South America.
-They usually like to be near water or marshes, rather than in an open field.
+The body length is around five feet, the tail being a third of that length, with the females being slightly smaller.
+The ocelot lives in the US in Arizona, south Texas, and lower Rio Grande Valley.
+They also live in Central America and South America.
+They usually like to be near water or marshes rather than in an open field.

 In the 1960s and before, many would sell ocelots as pets to those in the United States.
-Many of these animals would die during transport or because of the lack of care.
+Many of these animals would die during transport or lack of care.
 Fortunately, this is illegal now.
 It is also illegal to sell their fur for trade.
 Twenty ocelots are needed to make one fur coat.
-This is a large reason why they became endangered.
-Although their biggest threat is not hunting nor capturing, it is that their land is being taken over by human civilization.
+Hunting them for their pelt is a significant reason why they became endangered.
+Although their biggest threat is not killing nor capturing, it is that their land is being taken over by human civilization.

 Because they are solitary and territorial, they need a lot of land to survive.
-A male will need around 20 square miles to live, and will not overlap land with another male ocelot.
-This is why their species are being threatened by the habitation of humans.
+A male will need around 20 square miles to live and will not overlap territory with another male ocelot, which is why the habitation of humans is threatening their species.

 Sumatran Tiger Photo

-The Sumatran tiger, aka the Indonesia tiger, is one of the rarest of all tigers, and considered critically endangered with less than 400 in the wild.
-They are only found on the Indonesian island of Sumatra.
-Not only are they the rarest, but also the smallest of the tigers, weighing 165 to 308 pounds.
+The Sumatran tiger, aka the Indonesia tiger, is one of the rarest tigers and is considered critically endangered, with less than 400 in the wild.
+They only live on the Indonesian island of Sumatra.
+They are also the smallest of tigers, weighing 165 to 308 pounds.

-They are becoming extinct in large part due to deforestation, as well as poaching.
-Indonesia has placed very strict laws protecting these beautiful animals.
+They are becoming extinct in large part due to deforestation and poaching.
+Indonesia has placed stringent laws protecting these beautiful animals.
 Unfortunately, poachers manage to kill many each year regardless.
 Poachers will often sell tiger parts and products in the black market in Sumatra and the rest of Asia.
-In 1978, they estimated that there were one thousand Sumatran tigers left in the wild, which shows you the vast decline in a little over 30 years, which is more than double of how many are still alive in the wild today.
+In 1978, they estimated that one thousand Sumatran tigers were left in the wild, which shows you the vast decline in a little over 30 years, which is more than double how many are still alive in the wild today.